 - Although it’s subject to change, the usual deadline is 30th November every year.
 That applies to audited and unaudited accounts.

-- ECI is an abbreviation for the Estimated Chargeable Income.
+- ECI is an abbreviation for Estimated Chargeable Income.
 You need to submit it up to three months after the financial year ends.

 - Profits or gains from trades, investments, properties, and any other source are taxable.
 Taxable income applies to both national and transactions where you receive money from outside Singapore.